Data Fetcher Help Center

 • When do I need to create a custom OAuth connection?

-• 1.
-Set up an app with the service that provides the API
+• Step 1.
+Set up an app with the API provider

-• 2.
-Create a Custom OAuth Connection in Data Fetcher
+• Step 2: Create the custom OAuth connection in Data Fetcher

 1. Custom Requests